bogdanadnan/ariominer/README.md

 Parameters:
 --help: show this help text
 --verbose: print more informative text during run
---mode <mode>: start in specific mode - arguments: miner / proxy
+--mode <mode>: start in specific mode - arguments: miner / autotune / proxy
 * miner: this instance will mine for arionum
 * autotune: for finding best intensity for GPU mining
 * proxy: this instance will act as a hub for multiple miners, useful to aggregate multiple miners into a single instance reducing the load on the pool